vanderbilt-redcap/external-module-framework-docs/guide.md

 ### [Intro to Queries]({{ site.repo_root }}exercises/intro_to_queries/)

-In this module, you will complete a plugin page that allows admins to assign and revoke privileges for users in bulk.
+In this module, you will complete a page that allows admins to assign and revoke privileges for users in bulk.
 Make your changes in `IntroQueriesModule.php`; you will need to write a few lines of SQL to make an `UPDATE` statement.
-If you visit the plugin page before you complete the `gatherUsers` function, you will receive a fatal error in `IntroQueriesModule.php`.
+If you visit the page before you complete the `gatherUsers` function, you will receive a fatal error in `IntroQueriesModule.php`.
 This error is normal.
 Work the problem.

 You will occasionally have to write SQL queries; most often, this need will arise when writing a module that adds a feature for REDCap admins.
 Writing your own SQL should be a last resort after you have considered all of your builtin options.

 While evaluating builtin options for this exercise, you might be tempted to use `framework->getUser`.
 It won't meet your needs, but it's worth exploring why.
 For this module, you need a class method that lists _all_ users, but `framework->getUser` does not do that.
 When a module call doesn't work, look at its source code to see if it calls a core class. `framework->getUser` is a wrapper around `\REDCap::getUsers()` which might seem useful, but calling this is _also_ unsuitable since it is only allowed in a project context.
-As we are writing a plugin page for the Control Center, `\REDCap::getUsers()` will fail.
+As we are writing a page for the Control Center, `\REDCap::getUsers()` will fail.
 The project context requirement in `\REDCap::getUsers()` forces us to write a SQL query of REDCap's user information table.

 You will probably find your [docker environment's PHPMyAdmin container](http://localhost/phpmyadmin/) useful for this exercise.
 Adjust that URL to match the port number of your docker environment's web server container if it fails.